kirchhoffing/fitpersona/OVERVIEW.md

 - WorkoutProgram: `WorkoutProgram.watchVideo` for "Watch Video" links.

 ### Notes
-- All user-facing strings in the dashboard and onboarding are now locale-aware and never display raw translation keys.
+- All user-facing strings in the dashboard and onboarding are now locale-aware and never display raw translation keys
-- If a translation is missing, the key will be added to the corresponding JSON file for consistency.
+- If a translation is missing, the key will be added to the corresponding JSON file for consistency
+- Dashboard and workout program UI are fully localized and updated to reflect the new section order

 - **Languages Supported**:
   - English (default)